monomelodies/monki/README.md

 > `['functionName': 'strpos']` as `$_POST` data!

-A common use would be to get the current user id without having to pass it around in the frontend, thus immedialy also forcing validation (e.g. with a `NOT NULL` constraint in your schema:
+A common use would be to get the current user id without having to pass it around in the frontend, thus immediately also forcing validation (e.g. with a `NOT NULL` constraint in your schema:

 ```php